 Castration - what, why and when?

 Castration is a surgical procedure that we perform very regularly.
 It requires a sterile environment so must be done in our operating theatre and is performed under a general anaesthetic.
 Whilst under general anaesthetic we position your dog on their back so we can shave and clean the area just in front of their scrotum.
 We make a surgical incision in the skin in front of the scrotum and remove both testicles.
-Your pet is then set home with pain relief, the wound is normally totally healed by 14 days after the procedure.
+Your pet is then sent home with pain relief, the wound is normally totally healed by 14 days after the procedure.

 1. To stop unwanted puppies

 Castrating your pet means that they will not be able to make puppies and so stops accidental pregnancies.
-Male dogs will go to great lengths to get to female dogs in season, and we have known pets that chew or claw through doors and dig under or jump over fences!
+Male dogs will go to great lengths to get to female dogs if they are in season, and we have known pets that chew or claw through doors and dig under or jump over fences!
 In the UK it is estimated that over 47 000 dogs are abandoned by their owners each year.
 This means that there are thousands of dogs and puppies looking for homes in rescue centres that could be re-homed by people that would have otherwise taken a puppy from an accidental mating.

-2. Help to reduce behavioural problems
+2. Help to reduce certain behavioural problems

 It is very common for non-castrated male dogs to run off in search of a female friend.
 A red blooded male dog can smell a female in season up to three miles away!
 Castrating them means they are less likely to run off, get lost and go missing.